containerum/containerum-docs/content/kubernetes/installation/_index.md

 This section covers installation of a production-ready Kubernetes cluster from binaries.
 To set up a high availability Kubernetes cluster follow the instructions in this section step-by-step.

-- Install cffsl
-Cfssl and cfssljson utilities are required for PKI infrastructure and TLS certificates.

 - Configure certificates
 Generating certificates for certain IP, nodes, hostnames, etc. Certificates are needed for traffic encryption.